scuba3198/mumukshu-portfolio/README.md

 # Mumukshu D.C. - Portfolio

-A professional portfolio website for Mumukshu D.C., showcasing expertise as a PTE Instructor, EdTech Developer, and Software Engineer.
+A professional portfolio website for Mumukshu D.C., showcasing expertise as a PTE Instructor and EdTech Developer.

 ## Overview